parandandrd/ASSNP-Image-Printer/README.md

 plain text, but no further.
 I recently discovered JessicaJ's script, posted to Amazon's customer service forums [here](https://www.amazonforum.com/s/question/0D56Q000084k8NgSAI/how-to-connect-using-internet-printing-protocol-from-windows).

-I was able to further refine the script and integrated it into a macOS shortcut for easy access.
+The script was further refined and integrated into a macOS shortcut for easy access.
+I'm making it available on GitHub in the hope that someone, somewhere, with one of the mostly useless devices will be able to use this to get some good out of it.